-For students who have not yet had an independent research experience and presented their own work at the Showcase of Undergraduate Research Excellence (SURE) and those who are still involved with their first independent research project.
+For students who are involved with their first independent research project, who are not ready to publish.
 This track will work on developing a poster presentation by the end of the summer on the work completed.

 - The goal of Track #1 is to provide new or recently started researchers an opportunity to engage in a summer research community.
-Thus, students already involved in RAMP, McNair Scholars, T-LEARN, HIM (past first semester), LEAD Scholars, or Burnett Research Scholars are likely unqualified.
+All students are welcome to apply for this opportunity, but preference will be given to those students who have not previously participated in a structured, paid program.

 - Track #1 Fellows are required to: